 (iv.)
-War Expenditure, 1914-17.
-The special war expenditure shewn in the annual estimates, 1916-17, is shewn below.
-The war expenditure for the two previous years is also given.
-Reference to War Finance will be found in Section XIX., Commonwealth Finance, pp. 739 and 744, and also in the Appendix to this book.
+Special War Expenditure, 1914-18.
+The estimate of special war expenditure as given in the annual estimates, 1917-18, is shewn below.
+The war expenditure for the three previous years is also given.
+Reference to War Finance will be found in Section XIX., Commonwealth Finance, pp. 775 and 782.